Brigette-Eckert/drupal-LMS/ReadMe.md

 #To Do
  A. Add relationships between users, ie students to parents, teachers etc, using entity refrence
  B.  Add assignments and grade books
+ C. Fix bug with Garland Sub theme, so users can use Garland's color wheel feature